BogdanCTU/Applied-Computational-Intelligence-UBB/Year1_Semester2_KnowledgeDiscovery/KD_CourseExercises/KD_Course4_Exercise3.md

 - Subject: {Mathematics, Computer Science, Physics, Biology};
 - Length: short (< 150 pp.), medium (150-400 pp.), long (> 400 pp.)

-### a)
+## a)
-Define an appropriate scale for each attribute.
+**Request**: Define an appropriate scale for each attribute.
 For Year, propose an interordinal scale distinguishing the decades (1980s, 1990s, 2000s, 2010s, and 2020s) and draw its cross-table.

-# Solution
+### Solution

 We define one conceptual scale for each attribute:
  1. **Scale for Subject**: Since **Subject** is an _unordered categorical attribute_, the appropriate scale is a **nominal scale**.
 Each subject becomes one binary attribute.